 Among other things, we are operating a support line for refugees via WhatsApp.
 The support line is free and operates multilingually.
 It includes live support in emergency cases, for example, suicide threats, medical assistance or coordination during attacks by militias.

-In contrast to an average waiting time of two weeks for UNHCR appointments in distress situations, our support-line is reachable 24/7 and we take action immediately.
+We take action immediately.
 The support-seeking person starts explaining the situation.
 We help to sort through the situation by asking for details, and reaching out within our network to find fast solutions.
 The goal of any conversation is to offer support and assistance or to direct to an organization for immediate support.